Be a better UX designer by understanding development aspects

 - This course is NOT for you if you are expecting a detailed, step by step walk-through for creating a digital product or service from the first stroke all the way to the first release!
 This course concentrates on development aspects, technical constraints, and designer-developer collaboration.

-I'm Krisztina Szerovay, lead UX designer.
+I'm Krisztina Szerovay, lead product designer with 10+ years of professional experience.
 I come from a family of teachers and engineers, so the value of knowledge-sharing and designing complex systems have always been apparent to me.

 Teaching is not a profession for me, it is a passion, and I'm really grateful to have the opportunity to reach and help students from all over the world.
 If you have any questions, suggestions or feedback, please contact me!
 I believe that teaching itself is an ongoing learning process.

 Next to design, I also did legal writing and research.
 I consider myself a generalist, I always utilize a multidisciplinary approach during my work, connecting the dots to achieve the best result possible.

 I’m a freelance full-stack developer with more than 20 years of experience.
 I have been always interested in learning about the newest available technologies, and I love to get inspired by them.
 My goal with teaching is to show my findings and experiences, to provide solutions.

 I’ve worked on a wide range of projects including frontend and backend web development, system administration, MS Office automation and data science.